-I am an Assistant Professor of English in Arizona State's faculty of Interdisciplinary Humanities and Communication.
-My current research project focuses on the rhetoric of transhumanism, but I am broadly interested in the reshaping of rhetoric, discourse, and identity in the face of digital technologies.
+I am an Associate Professor at Texas A&M in the English Department.
+My current research project is a media archaeology of computer bugs.
+My first book focuses on the rhetoric of transhumanism.
+I am broadly interested in rhetorical constructions of fate and human destiny in response to the radical technological changes of the digital.
 My research and pedagogical work touches on facets of digital rhetoric, digital humanities, emerging media, and technical communications.

 This project develops the rhetorical mode of “evolutionary futurism” and the rhetoric of the transhumanist movement.
 While transhumanism is usually dismissed by scholars of rhetoric, technology, and culture as a fringe movement with limited scope, my project instead argues that “transhumanism” is a name for a much more pervasive rhetorical mode that considers technology as a vector for evolutionary change operating on society, consciousness, and biology.
 I call this rhetorical mode “evolutionary futurism,” and, in tracing this formation throughout 20th and 21st century culture, I suggest that transhumanism, rather than a fringe movement of renegade scientists and philosophers, is actually a postmodern form of Utopia in line with Fredric Jameson’s discussion of the concept in Postmodernism.